-Dr. Cynthia Cabalfin is a physician who specializes in general internal medicine.
-Patient reviews placed Dr. Cabalfin at an average of 3.0 stars out of 5.
-She is an in-network provider for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-Her education and training includes medical school at Far Eastern University, Nicanor Reyes Medical Foundation and residency at Morristown Memorial Hospital.
-Dr. Cabalfin's professional affiliations include OSF Saint Francis Medical Center, OSF Medical Group, and OSF Saint Elizabeth Medical Center.
+Dr. Cynthia Cabalfin is a general internist.
+On average, patients gave her a rating of 3.0 stars out of 5.
+Dr. Cabalfin is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+She obtained her medical school training at Far Eastern University, Nicanor Reyes Medical Foundation and performed her residency at Morristown Memorial Hospital.
+She is professionally affiliated with OSF Saint Francis Medical Center, OSF Medical Group, and OSF Saint Elizabeth Medical Center.

 Dr. Reshma Relwani's area of specialization is general internal medicine.
-Dr. Relwani is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-She attended medical school at Midwestern University, Chicago College of Osteopathic Medicine.
-Her professional affiliations include OSF Saint Francis Medical Center and OSF Saint Elizabeth Medical Center.
+She is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Relwani attended medical school at Midwestern University, Chicago College of Osteopathic Medicine.
+She is affiliated with OSF Saint Francis Medical Center and OSF Saint Elizabeth Medical Center.

 Conditions / Treatments

 Medicare Patient Ethnicity